cleveranjos/br.com.clever.wordcloud/README.md

    a. **Watch**: `npm run watch`.
 This will start a watcher which will rebuild the extension and output all needed files to the `buildFolder` for each code change you make.
 See your changes directly in your Qlik Sense app.

    b. **Build**: `npm run build`.
 If you want to build the extension package.
 The output zip-file can be found in the `buildFolder`.
+# Limitaions

+  The extenssion can handle Max 100 words/entries

+  NOTE: that optimal responsiveness is applied meaning that bigger words will disappear if the object is shrinked.
+However, the user can set a minSize and maxSize limits for the words to keep them displayed

+  NOTE: that log scale needs positive values, occurrence of zero or negative value in the dataset returns nothing

 # Original author